Palestine–Taiwan relations: Diplomatic relations

 Voting record of the UN during Resolution 2758, which removed the membership of the Republic of China in exchange for the admission of the People's Republic of China.
 Since Palestine was not yet a member at the time, it did not have a vote on the issue.

 On 10 May 1994, Taiwanese president Lee Teng-hui visited then-diplomatic state South Africa to attend the inauguration of newly-elected president Nelson Mandela.
 During the event, Lee met Palestinian leader Yasser Arafat and the two spoke briefly.

-On 14 June 2023, Palestine signed a strategic partnership agreement with China, where Palestine affirmed its support for the One China principle with the People's Republic of China as the sole legitimate representative, and that Taiwan is an inseparable part of China, opposing any idea of Taiwanese independence.
+Palestine signed a strategic partnership agreement with China on 14 June 2023, where Palestine affirmed its support for the One China principle with the People's Republic of China as the sole legitimate representative, and that Taiwan is an inseparable part of China, opposing any idea of Taiwanese independence.

-On 7 October 2023, Hamas and its allies conducted the October 7 attacks against Israel, killing over 1,200 Israelis and taking over 250 hostages.
+Hamas and its allies conducted the October 7 attacks against Israel in 2023, killing over 1,200 Israelis and taking over 250 hostages.
 Following this, the Taiwanese foreign ministry strongly condemned the attack.

 On 21 September 2025, the Palestinian Ambassador to the United Nations shared a post on Twitter (or X) involving a world map of the International recognition of Palestine.
 The map classified Taiwan as "states that have recognized State of Palestine or expressed their intention to do so", and did not differentiate between the Chinese and Taiwanese positions.
 In response, the Taiwanese foreign ministry criticized this post for disrespecting Taiwanese sovereignty, and reiterated that the Taiwanese government does not have plans to recognize Palestine at the moment.
 The ministry also called on Palestine to friendly interact with Taiwan on a basis of mutual respect.